-If you want stress-free saving, Digit does the dirty work for you.
-This free app essentially analyzes your spending habits and transfers money into your savings account when you can afford it.
+If you want to save money stress-free, Digit does the dirty work for you.
+This free app essentially analyzes your financial behavior and transfers money into your savings account when you can afford it.

-Don’t worry, it has a no-overdraft guarantee and the typical withdrawal amount is anywhere between $5 and $50 every couple of days.
-Again, the amount depends on your own spending habits.
+Don’t worry, it has a no-overdraft guarantee, and the typical withdrawal amount is anywhere between $5 and $50 every couple of days.
+But, again, the amount depends on your spending habits.

 To keep the app free, you don’t earn any interest on your Digit savings account, so it’s best to use this for short-term savings goals.

 When you’re ready to withdraw your money, you simply text Digit.
 They will then transfer your savings back to your checking account within one business day.
-There aren’t any balance minimums so it’s easy to get started and you don’t have to worry about any kind of fees.
+There aren’t any balance minimums, so it’s easy to get started, and you don’t have to worry about any fees.